wibirama/wibirama.github.io/_pages/allpublications.md

 ### Manuscript under review
 1. Herlina, S. Murnani, A.A.A.
 Rizqi, R. Hartanto, I. Ardiyanto, and **S. Wibirama^**, "A Robust Object Selection Technique for Spontaneous Gaze-Based Interaction", submitted to IEEE Access (IF: 3.6).

-2. H.L.
-Sobrian, A.H.
+2. H. L. Sobrian, A.H.
 Fristiana, S.A.I.
 Alfarozi, A.E.
 Permanasari, and **S. Wibirama^**, "Reinforcement Learning in Time Series Analysis: A Systematic Literature Review", submitted to Korean Journal of Science (IF: 1.1).

 3. H. Nurlatifa, T. B. Adji, I. Ardiyanto, G. L. Pritalia, and **S. Wibirama^**, "Time Series Classification on Eye Tracking for Identification of Sequential-Global Cognitive Styles", submitted to IEEE Access (IF: 3.6).